brucemack/kc1fsz-rc1/docs/users.md

 ### Log Mode

 The controller boots into log mode.
-Log mode displays a scrolling list of timestamped controller activity messages.
+Log mode displays a continuously scrolling list of timestamped controller activity messages.

 For example: